Genealogical & Historical Research

 Timothy D. Hudson

-This page provides links to several ongoing projects exploring families of European and African descent in southeastern North America between the Colonial Period and World War I. While my initial focus was on family history, the research naturally expanded into the local histories of the regions these families inhabited.
-The scope traces their movement from 17th-century Colonial Virginia through the Carolinas and Georgia in the 18th century, eventually pushing westward into the "Old Southwest"–the vast expanse that became Tennessee, Alabama, Mississippi, Arkansas, and Louisiana.
-Despite this broad geographic sweep, these families began converging upon the Ouachita Valley in the 1820s, specifically in the region that became Union Parish, Louisiana in March 1839.
+This page highlights several ongoing projects tracing families of European and African descent in southeastern North America from the Colonial era through World War I. What began as a study of individual family histories naturally expanded into the broader local histories of the regions they inhabited.
+The research follows these families from seventeenth-century Virginia into the Carolinas and Georgia during the eighteenth century, and then westward into the emerging “Old Southwest”—the territories that became Tennessee, Alabama, Mississippi, Arkansas, and Louisiana.
+Beginning in the 1820s, these widely dispersed families gradually converged in the Ouachita Valley, in the region that became Union Parish, Louisiana, in March 1839.

 | Families & Local Regions |